cosmos/ibc/spec/ics-4-channel-and-packet-semantics/README.md

 The "channel" abstraction provides message delivery semantics to the interblockchain communication protocol, in three categories: ordering, exactly-once delivery, and module permissioning.
 A channel serves as a conduit for packets passing between a module on one chain and a module on another, ensuring that packets are executed only once, delivered in the order in which they were sent (if necessary), and delivered only to the corresponding module owning the other end of the channel on the destination chain.
 Each channel is associated with a particular connection, and a connection may have any number of associated channels, allowing the use of common identifiers and amortizing the cost of header verification across all the channels utilizing a connection & light client.

 Channels are payload-agnostic.
-The module which receives an IBC packet on chain `B` decides how to act upon the incoming data, and must utilize its own application logic to determine which state transactions to apply according to what data the packet contains.
-Both chains must only agree that the packet has been received.
+The modules which send and receive IBC packets decide how to construct packet data and how to act upon the incoming packet data, and must utilize their own application logic to determine which state transactions to apply according to what data the packet contains.

 ### Motivation

 The interblockchain communication protocol uses a cross-chain message passing model which makes no assumptions about network synchrony.
 IBC *packets* are relayed from one blockchain to the other by external relayer processes.
 Chain `A` and chain `B` confirm new blocks independently, and packets from one chain to the other may be delayed, censored, or re-ordered arbitrarily.
 Packets are public and can be read from a blockchain by any relayer and submitted to any other blockchain.
 In order to provide the desired ordering, exactly-once delivery, and module permissioning semantics to the application layer, the interblockchain communication protocol must implement an abstraction to enforce these semantics — channels are this abstraction.

 ### Definitions

+`ConsensusState` is as defined in [ICS 2](../ics-2-consensus-verification).

 `Connection` is as defined in [ICS 3](../ics-3-connection-semantics).